 Epilepsy (also called a seizure disorder) is a common but chronic neurological disorder with recurrent unprovoked seizures.
 Epileptic seizures are reported to be signs and symptoms caused by abnormal activity in the brain and it not related to just one condition, epilepsies as they are know is a group of varying conditions that form epilepsy.

 Epileptic seizures develop due to a sudden increase in electrical activity in the brain these are commonly know as being focal onset, generalised onset or unknown onset.
 The sites listed below offer greater details of epileptic seizures.

 It is estimated that around 50 million people around the world have epilepsy and that the condition can develop at any age and at any time of life.
+It is a common condition that affects approximately one in 103 people.
 Epilepsy is controlled by drugs but not cured although surgery may be considered in some cases.
 Sites listed here offer official information advice and facts plus diagnosis details, symptoms, causes and available treatments.

 Information provided by the DVLA along with details of fines for failing to notify them if you are driving a motor vehicle if you have had an epileptic attack, seizure, fits or blackouts.

 The only UK national charity that is dedicated to epilepsy research.
 Provides details of the condition along with support, research updates and newsletters.